A Strategic Framework for Organisations Navigating Uncertainty

 The Lookout Function

-The Lookout stands at the bow — watching the Horizon across three zones, surfacing signals before they become visible to the majority.
+The Lookout stands at the bow — watching the horizon, surfacing signals before they become visible to the majority.
 Not an analytical function.
 A perceptual one.
 The most original element of the model.

 2